In League of Legends, there’s a wide variety of options to choose from when it comes to your in-game runes.

 Runes for supports

 Your bot lane duo will be grateful if you pick a tanky support to protect your carry and control the fights.
-Runes that fit champions like Nautilus, Blitzcrank, and Leona fall under the Resolve path that, besides sustain, strengthens supports’ engaging abilities.
+Runes that fit champions like Nautilus, Blitzcrank, and Leona fall under the Resolve path that strengthens supports’ engaging abilities.
 As a secondary path, Inspiration will provide assets for an easier laning phase.

 If tankiness isn’t your forte and you’d rather go for more poke-oriented champions like Morgana or Janna, you should pick the Sorcery path.
-Sorcery allows you to get the most out of the poke with more damage and mana.
+Sorcery allows you to get the most out of your poke with more damage and mana.
 Inspiration is a good secondary path to choose for almost any role, including this one.
-But if the picked champion heals and shields, Resolve is a good alternative.
-Additionally, if you’re looking to grab kills and play dominating support, feel free to pick Domination, too.
+But if your champion excels at healing and shielding, Resolve is a good alternative.
+Additionally, if you’re looking to grab kills and be an aggressive support, feel free to pick Domination, too.
 It’s a versatile role.

 Runes for jungle bruisers

-Are Elise, Ekko, and Xin Zhao among your favorite jungle picks?
+Are Elise, Graves, and Rek’Sai among your favorite jungle picks?
 Do you like being the jungler who can carry the team as a dominant force?
 If yes, then these runes are for you.
 A dominant force calls for the Domination path, which, paired with Sorcery, makes for fast movement in the jungle and high damage for ganks.

 Runes for jungle tanks

 If, however, you’d rather be a force that no one can kill and will make sure the backline stays safe, Resolve is the path to go.
 It’ll make under-tower ganks easier and the jungler a lot tankier.
-Tanky junglers like Zac go well with Inspiration as a secondary path, but Sorcery is a good choice for mobile champions like Dr. Mundo.
+Tanky junglers like Zac or Sejuani go well with Inspiration as a secondary path, receiving free boots and increasing your overall cooldown reduction.

 Remember that runes are here to be customized to suit you and your champion the best.
 There’s no such thing as a standard rune page.
 But these pages present a great starting point for further variations and will help you find your own version—or they’ll simply be what you need when you autofill for a role you’re not experienced at.